GolamRashed/GolamRashed/README.md

 ## I am a Data Engineer.

-I am currently working in the Data domain
+Currently working in the Data domain -

 •	Programming: SQL, Python